catalyzeio/paas-cli-reference/combined_docs.md

 List all services for your environment
 ```

-`services` prints out a list of all services in your environment.
-The names of the services will be printed regardless of their currently running state.
+`services` prints out a list of all services in your environment and their sizes.
+The services will be printed regardless of their currently running state.
 To see which services are currently running and which are not, use the [status](https://resources.catalyze.io/paas/cli/sections/status/) command.
 Here is a sample command

 ```
 catalyze services
 ```

-# Sites

-The `sites` command gives access to hostname and SSL certificate usage for public facing services. `sites` are different from `certs` in that `sites` use an instance of a `cert` and are associated with a single service. `certs` can be used by multiple sites.
-The sites command can not be run directly but has sub commands.

 # Sites Create